 Jim wasn’t always sure he wanted to work in the wine industry.
 Prior to college he was leaning towards being a parole officer and actually attended Chico State in their criminal justice program.
 Learning about the low pay and tough job conditions, Jim then transferred to UC Davis.

 At UC Davis he completed his studies and upon graduating with a degree in plant science, returned to Napa Valley.
 He worked for Napa vineyard management pioneer Frank (Laurie) Wood from 1975 to 1989 helping control 1200 acres of area vineyards.
 After Laurie retired in 1990, that same year Jim branched out on his own and began Barbour Vineyard management company; word of mouth spread about his vineyard expertise; today his company manages over 500 vineyard acres in Napa and he has been responsible for either planting or maintaining some of the top vineyards in the valley including Blankiet, Fantesca, Grace Family (while working for Laurie, Jim planted the original vines on this property in 1976 for Dick and Ann Grace), Chiarello, Casa Piena, Hundred Acre and many more.
-And over the years Jim has worked with some of the top winemakers in all of Napa Valley.
+And over the years Jim has worked with some of Napa Valley’s brightest winemakers including Aaron Pott, Heidi Peterson, Philippe Melka, Celia Welch and Martha McClellan, among many others.

-In 1992 Jim purchased a 7-acre piece of property just south of St. Helena (Tokay Lane) and planted 4 acres of this to Cabernet Sauvignon.
-The soils are loamy with lots of gravel; the vineyard is situated fairly close to the base of the Mayacamas Mountains.
+In 1992 Jim purchased a 7-acre piece of property in the St. Helena AVA, just south of the town of St. Helena (Tokay Lane) and planted 4 acres of this to Cabernet Sauvignon.
+This is a historical vineyard neighborhood; one of the oldest continuously planted properties to grapevines, Lewelling Vineyard is nearby as are wineries, Corison and HALL.
+The soils are loamy with lots of gravel; the vineyard is situated fairly close to the base of the Mayacamas mountains.
 Barbour sourced the original bud wood from the Grace Family Vineyard to the north of St. Helena.
 Jim keeps the production low, usually merely 1 to 2 tons per acre (certainly low for valley floor fruit).
-In addition, his vineyard is dry farmed each year.
+In addition, his vineyard is dry farmed each year unless their is a significant heat event.
 His first commercial vintage dates from 1995, merely 50 cases of Cabernet Sauvignon and every year since has produced a single vineyard Cabernet Sauvignon.
 Their current production is usually around 300 cases.
-And Jim’s first few vintages were made at Grace Family Winery (the tiny winery on the Grace family property).
+And Jim’s first few vintages were made at Grace Family Winery inside the diminutive winery on the Grace family property.

 Jim has worked in conjunction with a number of Napa winemakers over the years but none closer than Heidi Peterson Barrett.
-He currently manages vineyards for a number of producers where she is the winemaker; for 15 vintages, Heidi was the winemaker for Barbour wines.
+He currently or has managed vineyards for a number of producers where she is or was the winemaker; for 15 vintages, Heidi was the winemaker for Barbour wines.

 Born and raised in Medford, Oregon – her introduction to wine came early through her father’s passion for wine.
 He was a home winemaker and collector, and she grew up helping him make wine.
 Her first introduction to the Napa Valley was in the 1960’s during trips with her family.
 She graduated from UC Davis in 1982 with a degree B.S. degree in Fermentation Science at a time when a number of now prominent women winemakers were enrolled including Pam Starr and Heidi Peterson Barrett and others who work in Napa and beyond.